All Episodes

 Absolutely.

-The economic level, social level, as far as crime and drugs and gang activity in our communities.
+We've been impacted on a number of different levels, the economic level, social level, as far as crime and drugs and gang activity in our communities.

 They're going into the urban communities.

-And um they are uh once again denying us or cause taking advantage of opportunities that were once afforded to us, and and there's there's a criminal threat that the MF-13 gang has become the premier gang in California.
+And they are once again denying us or taking advantage of opportunities that were once afforded to us.

-And I was talking to someone from the Department of Justice on last week, and they told me what makes it so difficult in addressing the MF-13 gangs is the fact that they employ minors in their activity.
+And I was talking to someone from the Department of Justice on last week, and they told me what makes it so difficult in addressing the MS-13 gangs is the fact that they employ minors in their activity.

 They simply have to release them.

-And that's what makes them affected.
+And that's what makes them effective.

-I'm in the Midwest, I'm in Cleveland, Ohio.
+I'm in the Midwest.

-Right down the road from us in Columbus.
+I'm in Cleveland, Ohio, right down the road from us in Columbus.

 The MS-13 gang has a huge footprint there.

-And so, you know, there are segments of this that are infiltrating American society, and it's it's negatively impacting the black community.
+And so, you know, there are segments of this that are infiltrating American society, and it's negatively impacting the black community.

 Well, but do you feel the same way, Candace?